Blood-Asp/GT5-Unofficial/README.md

 ## About

 GT5-Unofficial is a decompiled and modified version of GT5.07.07.
 The goal of the mod is to maintain and extend the end game of GT5.
+This version has been heavily modified for use with the GTNH modpack.

 ## Downloads

-Builds can be found on the [IC2 Forums](http://forum.industrial-craft.net/index.php?page=Thread&threadID=11488).
+Builds can be found on the [GTNH Jenkins Server](http://jenkins.usrv.eu:8080/job/Gregtech-5-Unofficial/).

 ## Installation